lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Hop Limit field

-The End System is generally a host and do not forward packets, therefore the Hop Limit value is constant.
+The End System is generally a host and does not forward packets, therefore the Hop Limit value is constant.
 Therefore the TV is set with a default value, the MO is set to "equal" and the CDF is set to "not-sent".